moleculerjs/site/source/docs/0.15/events.md

 # Subscribe to events

-The `v0.14` version supports Context-based event handlers.
 Event context is useful if you are using event-driven architecture and want to trace your events.
 If you are familiar with [Action Context](context.html) you will feel at home.
-The Event Context is very similar to Action Context, except for a few new event related properties.
+Event context is very similar to Action Context, except for a few new event related properties.
 [Check the complete list of properties](context.html)

-{% note info Legacy event handlers %}

-You don't have to rewrite all existing event handlers as Moleculer still supports legacy signature `"user.created"(payload) { ... }`.
-It is capable to detect different signatures of event handlers:
-- If it finds that the signature is `"user.created"(ctx) { ... }`, it will call it with Event Context.
-- If not, it will call with old arguments & the 4th argument will be the Event Context, like `"user.created"(payload, sender, eventName, ctx) {...}`
-- You can also force the usage of the new signature by setting `context: true` in the event declaration

-{% endnote %}

 **Context-based event handler & emit a nested event**
 ```js